- What is the Body Positivity Movement?

 The body positivity movement aims to promote the acceptance of all bodies.
 Body positivity activists work to end body shaming and the promotion of unrealistic beauty standards.

-- Their appearance or size shouldn’t determine a person’s worth, but it can be hard for people who face oppression because of their weight or size to feel valuable when society constantly tells them they aren’t good enough.
+Their appearance or size shouldn’t determine a person’s worth, but it can be challenging for people who face oppression because of their weight or size to feel valuable when society constantly tells them they aren’t good enough.

 I was first introduced to body positivity activism through social media.

 After scrolling for what felt like hours, I realized that so many people out there feel the same way I do about my body.

 It’s not easy feeling like you’re never good enough, and these accounts show me that I’m not alone in this struggle.

 “What do you think about when I say ‘body positivity’?”
 “Do you cringe at the idea?”
 “Do you smile and think, finally?
 Do a happy dance in your head?”
 If any of these questions are yes, then this blog post is for you.

 Why is Body Positivity Important?